semgrep/semgrep-docs/docs/deployment/deployment-checklist.md

 - For notifications: Set up channels in your chosen notification method (Slack, email, or webhooks).

 tk to edit in
-For GitHub or GitLab SaaS users: A GitHub or GitLab SaaS repository associated with your account.
+For GitHub or GitLab users: A GitHub or GitLab SaaS repository associated with your account.
 For BitBucket SaaS users: A BitBucket repository and sufficient permissions to edit a BitBucket Pipeline and add repository variables.

-## Resources
+## Scope

-Ensure that you have met all the [<i class="fa-regular fa-file-lines"></i> Prerequisites](/getting-started/prerequisites) for Semgrep.

 Ensure that you and your deployment team agree on: